openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

 /**
  * oe_get_evidence
  *
- * Generates the attestation evidence for the given UUID attestation format.
+ * Generates the attestation evidence for the given attestation format id.
  * This function is only available in the enclave.
  *
- * @param[in] evidence_format_uuid The UUID of the plugin.
+ * @param[in] evidence_format_id The evidence format id of the plugin.
  * @param[in] flags Specifying default value (0) generates evidence for local
  * attestation.
 Specifying OE_EVIDENCE_FLAGS_REMOTE_ATTESTATION generates
  * evidence for remote attestation.